ranjodh-kaur/PPS_2022/2221024/program25.md

-## Program 23: Write a program to use comparison operator
+##  Write a program to use comparison operator
 ```
 #include<stdio.h>
 int main()